containers/buildah/docs/buildah-push.md

 **--encryption-key** *key*

-A reference prefixed with the encryption protocol to use.
-The supported protocols are JWE, PGP and PKCS7.
+The [protocol:keyfile] specifies the encryption protocol, which can be JWE (RFC7516), PGP (RFC4880), and PKCS7 (RFC2315) and the key material required for image encryption.
 For instance, jwe:/path/to/key.pem or pgp:admin@example.com or pkcs7:/path/to/x509-file.
-This feature is still *experimental*.

 **--format, -f**